 Alistair Ross is Senior Professor in Politics and Education at London Metropolitan University (part-time).
 He has a PhD in Politics from the University of London, a DLitt from London Metropolitan, and is a Fellow of the Academy of Social Sciences.

 Alistair joined London Metropolitan in 1985 as a Senior Lecturer in Education, and was made a Professor in 1990.
 He was Faculty Research Director in Humanities and Education from 1992-98.
 He established and directed the Institute for Policy Studies (IPSE) at the University in 2000.
-He also initiated and directed a European Commission Academic Network (Childrens’ Identity and Citizenship in Europe, CiCe) from 1998-2008.
+He also initiated and directed a European Commission Academic Network (Children’s Identity and Citizenship in Europe, CiCe) from 1998-2008.
 He retired from his full-time position in 2009, and has worked intermittently for the University since then, largely supervising research students.
 He is currently coordinating the Area Studies submission to the UK Research Assessment Exercise (2021).

 - Young Europeans’ construction of a Europe of human rights.
 2020.
 London Review of Education, 18 (1) pp. 81-95. doi 10.18546/LRE.18.1.06

 - Finding political identities: Young people in a changing Europe.
 2019.
 Palgrave Macmillan.
 Pp xxv+366. doi 10.1007/978-3-319-90875-5

 - Young Europeans constructions of nation, state, country and Europe.
 2019.
 National Identities, 22, pp 1-7. doi.org/10.1080/14608944.2019.1694499